0x4Nayan04/book-recom/README.md

 ## Overview

-RecomBooks is an elegant book discovery platform that uses AI to provide personalized book recommendations.
+RecomBooks is an elegant book discovery platform that leverages AI to provide personalized book recommendations.
 Built with modern web technologies and a focus on user experience, it helps readers find their next favorite book through natural language queries.

 ![RecomBooks Demo](public/meta-image.jpg)